A couple looking at a laptop together, potentially engaging in activities such as browsing or working online as a team.

 The Home Seller’s Guide To ‘Coming Soon’ Listings

-As the seller, there are pros and cons to selling a “coming soon” home.
-While real estate agents debate the issue, you’ll have to determine if this option feels right for you.
+As the seller, you’ll likely get advice from your real estate agent, but you have to weigh the pros and cons of selling a “coming soon” home to determine if this option feels right for you.

-• More time to prepare: Before the home officially hits the market, you can prepare your home for sale through staging or completing home improvements.
+• Gives you more time to prepare: Before the home officially hits the market, you can prepare your home for sale through staging or completing home improvements.

-• More privacy: If you want to avoid a public listing, a coming soon home allows you to show the home within a limited network.
-With that, the general public might not learn about your intentions to sell the home.
+• Allows for more privacy: If you want to avoid a public listing, a “coming soon” home allows you to show the home within a limited network

-• Fewer walkthroughs: If you don’t want too many people traipsing through your home, a coming soon listing can help.
-Fewer people will know about the house, and fewer potential buyers will ask for a walkthrough.
+• Results in fewer walk-throughs: If you don’t want too many people traipsing through your home, a “coming soon” listing can help.
+Fewer people will know about the house, and fewer potential buyers will ask for a walk-through.

 • Gives you a feel for the market: If you get a lot of interest in your home, you might opt for a higher asking price.